smithjjoseph/smithjjoseph.github.io/README.md

 1. Activate the site using `bundle exec jekyll serve --livereload --force-polling`
    - `--livereload` to make live changes to site without needing to refresh
    - `--force-polling` may not be needed but for my installation seemed to be necessary

-> NOTE: `--incremental` is used to enable incremental rebuilds (which speeds up subsequent builds) however this seems to not update the index page and therefore should only be used when editing blogs
+> NOTE: `--incremental` is used to enable incremental rebuilds (which speeds up subsequent builds) however this seems to not update the index page and therefore should only be used when editing posts